gyevnarb/gyevnarb.github.io_/docs/index.markdown

 I also enjoy walking with people among the stark landscapes of the Scottish Highlands and taking some breath-taking photos while enduring harsh weather.

 Occasionally, I sit down to practise the piano.
 At the moment, I am working through the first movement of Schubert's piano sonata in B-flat major ([D 960](https://youtu.be/MAZ8PA5_gVA)).
 Currently, I am reading Dune by Frank Herbert.
-A list of books I have read since keeping records is [here](https://www.goodreads.com/review/list/62432429).
+A list of books I have read since I have begun keeping records is [here](https://www.goodreads.com/review/list/62432429).